 Software-as-a-Service (SaaS) has become integral to how businesses operate, and PartnerStack, a Toronto-based startup, has taken advantage of its explosion in the market.

-While there are still opportunities for new SaaS companies to enter the ring, the market is getting crowded, and it’s a little harder for new SaaS companies to gain traction.
+While there are still opportunities for new SaaS companies to enter the ring, the market is getting crowded, making it harder for fresh faces in the SaaS market to gain traction.
 The median growth rate of companies with $1 million to $2.5 million in annual recurring revenue decreased from 100 per cent to 64 per cent in just the last year, according to a study from OpenView.
 Additionally, SaaS companies report having nine competitors on average, up from just two in 2013.

 After an ambitious plan to launch a new collaboration platform akin to Slack four years ago, which didn’t really go according to plan, says PartnerStack CEO and co-founder, Bryn Jones, it became clear the opportunities were going to come from elsewhere.